SimCMinMax/WoW-BugTracker/README.md

 ### 4) Duplicate:

-Before opening any report, you should do a quick research to **see if your bug isn't already reported** using the [labels](https://github.com/SimCMinMax/WoW-BugTracker/labels).
+Before opening any report, you should do a quick research to **see if your bug isn't already reported** using the [labels](https://github.com/SimCMinMax/WoW-BugTracker/labels) or the [milestones](https://github.com/SimCMinMax/WoW-BugTracker/milestones).
 If you have additionnal informations about it, please comment the already opened issue.

 ## Example: